flowxo/coding-challenges/birthdays.md

 When you open the app, you'll be able to see whose birthdays are today, or coming up in the next 2 weeks.
 It will also tell you how old they are (or will be).

-Make sure you also view our [coding challenge guidelines](README.md).
+Important: Make sure you also view our [coding challenge guidelines](README.md).

 ## Main features

 - A single UI page that shows you today's birthdays, upcoming birthdays (next 2 weeks), and a list view of all the people whose birthdays you're keeping track of.
+- For today's birthdays and upcoming, show how old that person is (or will be).
 - The list should show the person's name and date of birth.
 - The ability to add a new birthday to the list, requiring the person's name and date of birth (add some validation).
 - You should be able to delete birthdays too.